blackketter/teensy4_header_breakout/README.md

 - First boards came in, seem to work well.
 - A thinner PCB will make it easier to solder.
-- Don't forget to cut the VIN to VUSB trace before attaching board.
+- If you need to cut the trace between VIN and VUSB, do it before attaching board.
 - You should be able to use one of [these](https://www.pjrc.com/store/cable_usb_host_t36.html) cables connected to pins 1-5 on the right side for a basic USB host connection (albeit without power management and protection)
+- The Teensy's VUSB pin needs to be soldered on both sides with a bit of wire in the middle.
+- When soldering the Teensy pins, make sure you give them plenty of solder, heat and time for the solder to flow to the other side.
+And make sure you test the connections with a continuity tester.

 Left Side Pinout: